Reviews

 Read More

-6 quick book recommendations for essential reading - CNN Philippines (Maramihan anthologies)
+6 quick book recommendations for essential reading - CNN Philippines [Maramihan Nonfiction anthology]

 Edited by Rolando B. Tolentino and Chuckberry J. Pascual, the anthology is a subversive and unapologetic exploration of different ways of being and loving.
 The 15 pieces that comprise the non-fiction anthology are diverse in the stories they tell, not just in terms of voice alone but in their varying impacts/effects and the range of experiences that they cover: personal histories of queerness, navigating polyamorous relationships and family dynamics, and even meta exercises such as mapping one’s writing in the Filipino queer tradition.